-The reason why minimalism contributes to your pursuit of becoming a millionaire is because you will save a lot of money by not buying as much stuff.
+The reason why minimalism contributes to your pursuit of becoming a millionaire is that you will save a lot of money by not buying as much stuff.
 The less stuff you buy, the less money you need, the quicker you will hit your financial goals.
-To most people it’s probably the opposite but I truly enjoy seeing how far I can take minimalism.
-To some I might still be considered a spendy ultra consumer though.
+To most people, it’s probably the opposite but I truly enjoy seeing how far I can take minimalism.
+To some, I might still be considered a spendy ultra consumer though.

 So, what are the actual benefits of minimalism?

 - Spending less.
-The need to buy less things results in having more money to put into investments.
+The need to buy fewer things results in having more money to put into investments.

 - More focus.
 When you have less to think about, you can put more focus on the things that matter most.

 - Stress less.
 Having less in your life = less stress.